Scroll Down for More Information

 EXPECTED LEARNING OUTCOMES

-After attending this event, attendees will select the correct answer on 80% of the questions within 3 attempts of the quiz assessing the 3 learning objectives for this 2 hour event.
+After attending this event, attendees will select the correct answer on 80% of the questions within 3 attempts of the post-test that assesses the 4 learning objectives for this 2-hour event.